In this previous post we saw how to use PWM outputs to simulate an analog voltage output.

 - If we try to reduce the ripple, we will need very long response times.

-- If we try to reduce the response time, we must accept a greater ripple.
+- If we try to reduce the response time, we must accept a higher ripple.

 Therefore, there is no single optimal filter and signal.
-We will have to make a design decision and accept a trade-off between a certain ripple value and a response time.
+We will have to make a design decision and accept a compromise between a certain ripple value and a response time.

 The characteristics of the response will depend on: